AricanSoft/AricanVOS/README.md

 Added upgrade to AricanVOS 2

+The BIOS is no longer entered/exited by pressing the button, but by clicking the button.

 Added image instead of text to shutdown, restart, exit buttons

 Feth anti-virus unable to exit bug fixed